Skip to content

 The MTA, which runs the city's subway, bus and commuter rail lines, warned last month that it would have to take such action if it failed to receive about $60 million of federal cash for the project by March 6.

-“Once again, New York has been forced to sue the Trump Administration to stop them from erratically shutting off billions of dollars in previously committed infrastructure funding,” Governor Kathy Hochul said in a statement on Tuesday.
+"Once again, New York has been forced to sue the Trump Administration to stop them from erratically shutting off billions of dollars in previously committed infrastructure funding," Hochul said"Once again, New York has been forced to sue the Trump Administration to stop them from erratically shutting off billions of dollars in previously committed infrastructure funding," Hochul said.@GovKathyHochul/X

 Funds for the project have been on hold since October as the US Department of Transportation reviews whether the project meets a new federal rule that prohibits contracting requirements based on race or gender.